wetube/bitcloud/README.md

 nodepool.
 Bitcloud creates a new decentralized system of trust where entire web applications can be hosted without a centralized server.

-Bitcloud is *coin agnostic*, meaning that it only pretends to be the base for the storage needs of future Distributed Applications (DAs).
+Bitcloud is *coin agnostic*, meaning that it only intends to be the base for the storage needs of future Distributed Applications (DAs).
 Bitcloud can use the escrow capabilities of Bitcoin and/or the contracts of Ethereum.
-Bitcloud pretends to substitute the way in which servers interconnect today and make much easier, secure and private for users, publishers and DAs to share files, and will be *fundamental* for the upcoming DAs.
+Bitcloud intends to substitute the way in which servers interconnect today and make it much easier, more secure and more private for users, publishers and DAs to share files.
+It will be *fundamental* for the upcoming DAs.

 Whether you're watching videos from YouTube or listening to music on Soundcloud, you're getting all of your content through one centralized source.
 That centralized source could decide to delete certain content or be forced to delete controversial content by a local government.
-The core principles behind decentralized applications built on top of Bitcloud are decentralization, complete autonomy, open source, and the choice of anonymity.
+The core principles behind the applications built on top of Bitcloud are decentralization, complete autonomy, open source, and the choice of anonymity.

-For a technical overview, read
-[the White Paper](http://bitcloudproject.org/w/Main_Page).
+For further information and a technical overview, read [the White Paper](http://bitcloudproject.org/w/Main_Page).

 Why do we need Bitcloud?
 Read [this](http://bitcloudproject.org/w/Why_Do_We_Need_Bitcloud%3F)